One of the main arguments against pipeline construction is that it “destroys the environment”. But…

 Below ground, trees and other plants are drawn to the warmth and moisture of pipelines.
 Here we often find thick tangles of root growth around underground pipes.
 These pipes are coated to protect them against corrosion, and tree root systems will damage these protective outer layers.

 The U.S. Department of Transportation requires your company regularly patrol your pipeline ROWs.
-A properly cleared pipeline ROW means inspectors have a clear path to perform this work.
+When you keep the right-of-way clear, inspectors have a clear path to perform this work.
 It also provides an easy-to-see guide to the pipeline’s location, which makes aerial inspection possible in some cases.

 It’s true that our oil and natural gas pipeline maintenance procedure is a little different in the swamps than it is on dry land.
 It takes the right tools and experience to do it well.
 Wetland vegetation that threatens pipeline integrity has to be cleared, or your company can’t guarantee the safety of the people who live nearby.
 It’s as simple as that.